-The American Physical Society, IEEE Photonics Society and The Optical Society will present the following awards and honors during the conference plenary session on Wednesday, 17 May.
+IEEE Photonics Society and The Optical Society will present the following awards, honors and Fellows during the conference plenary session on Tuesday, 15 May.

 IEEE Photonics Society

-For significant contributions to nanowire optoelectronics and terahertz spectroscopy.
+For contributions to laser nanofabrication and ultrafast spectroscopy.

 The Optical Society (OSA)